deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

 ### Errors

+*   2002
+    *   Command is not allowed in the current registry phase.
 *   2201
     *   The specified resource belongs to another client.
     *   Only a tool can pass a metadata extension.